Hi-PACE/hipace/docs/source/run/parameters.rst

 WARNING: this module is in development.

 HiPACE++ proposes an implementation of [Perez et al., Phys.
 Plasmas 19, 083104 (2012)], inherited from WarpX, between plasma species.

-* ``plasmas.background_density_SI`` (`float`) optional
-    Background plasma density in SI units.
-Only used for collisions in normalized units.
-Since the collision rate depends on the plasma density itself, it cannot be determined in normalized units without knowing the actual plasma background density.
-    Hence, it must be provided using this input parameter.
+As collisions depend on the physical density, in normalized units `hipace.background_density_SI` must be specified.

 * ``plasmas.collisions`` (list of `strings`) optional
     List of names of types binary Coulomb collisions.